-As required by statute, SBA will review publicly-available information, including from NGOs, non-profits, government entities and research firms, and/or contact asset managers or other institutional investors.
+As required by statute, SBA will review publicly available information, including from NGOs, non-profits, government entities and research firms, and/or contact asset managers or other institutional investors.
 SBA staff will contract with external research providers to obtain preliminary lists of potential scrutinized companies and evaluate the evidence to make a final determination of scrutinized status.
-Currently SBA has retained one data provider, IW Financial.
-Another provider is expected to offer an Israel-boycott data service, though they do not expect to furnish a potential list until the 4th quarter of 2016.
+The SBA currently contracts with ISS-Ethix and MSCI to provide preliminary lists.